 - Professional image: Payoneer’s approach feels more “business-focused. ” It provides tools like account details for local bank transfers and payment requests that are useful for freelancing across borders.

 Payoneer is likely better if most of your work involves international clients or large freelance platforms.
-But if you’re dealing with clients locally or want quick-and-easy invoicing, PayPal might be the way to go.
+But if you’re dealing with clients locally or want quick and easy invoicing, PayPal might be the way to go.

 Best for Large-Scale International Transactions